 It is usually a number equal to 10% of your annual Tax Free allowance but with a letter ‘L’ after it.
-The most common Tax Code up until April 2014 was 944L which simply means that anyone with this tax code could earn £9,440 during the year without paying tax.
-From April 2014 this has increased to £10,000 so most tax codes are 1000L.
-(Trust HMRC to complicate stuff!)
+The most common Tax Code at April 2019 is 1250L which simply means that anyone with this tax code could earn £12,500 during the year without paying tax.

 So, how is my tax worked out?

-The Pay As You Earn (PAYE) system, does it’s best to spread your tax payments over the year, so, rather than wait until you hit the ‘magic’ £10,000 figure and then tax you on all of your earnings after that, it assumes that you are going to earn roughly the same amount every pay day and works out what your tax will be at the end of the year.
+The Pay As You Earn (PAYE) system, does it’s best to spread your tax payments over the year, so, rather than wait until you achieve your tax free pay and then tax you on all of your earnings after that, it assumes that you are going to earn roughly the same amount every pay day and works out your weekly tax liability.

 Here is an example;